MicrosoftDocs/dynamics365smb-docs/financials/ui-enter-criteria-filters.md

 1. Before you add a filter, choose ![Show as list](media/ui_show_as_list_icon.png "Show as list arrow left") icon to change to the list view.
 2. Choose the downwards arrow in the column heading, and then choose **Filter**.
 3. Do one of the following:
-  -  Choose *...* to select a value from a list.
+  -  Choose *...* next to the box to select a value from a list.
-  -  Enter filter criteria.
+  -  Enter filter criteria in the box.
+See the next section for details.
 4. Choose the **OK** button.

 ### Entering filter criteria